robig/stlab/readme.txt

 	You can switch the Midi implementation.
 By default MacOX uses another implementation that PC (Windows & Linux) PC will also work in MacOS X 10.6 or higher.

+startup.checkforupdates=(true/false)
+	Automatic check for updates at sourceforge can be disabled by setting to false.
+	Note that disabling this won't speed up the application start because update check is running in background.

+knobs.mouse.sensitivity=INTEGER
+	Mouse sensitivity when turning knobs can be set with this option.
+(Default: 150)

+knobs.mousewheel.sensitivity=DOUBLE
+	Mouse wheel sensitivity.
+(Default: 1.0)

 Release notes:
 ==============